syncfusion-content/javascript-docs/js/Accordion/Concepts-and-Features/State-Persistence.md

 {% highlight js %}

 [JavaScript]
-// Configure enablePersistence for Accordion
+// Configures the enablePersistence for the Accordion

             $("#accordion").ejAccordion({
                 enablePersistence:true